Imhaneen/ESP32/README.md

-# ESP32 Traffic Light Project.
+# ESP32 Traffic Light Project

 ********
-# SIMPLE EXPLANATION
+# Simple Explanation

 *******
 A traffic light system with an ESP32 microcontroller would involve connecting the ESP32 to a set of LEDs (red, yellow, and green) to simulate a traffic light.